ManojSingh3003/LAST_PUZZLE_ENDGAME/README.md

     * **Endgame Mode (Wall Break):** Strategic resource management allowing up to $K$ wall breaks to find shortcuts.
 * **Teleportation Mechanics:** Zero-cost traversal via color-matched portal pairs.
 * **Internal Path Analysis:** The game runs a background algorithm to calculate the optimal path (Par Score) for every level.
+* **Persistent Player Identity:**
+    * **Automatic Username Loading:** Once a user give their name, their display name is automatically loaded and associated with their score submissions.
+This eliminates the need to manually enter a name for every leaderboard entry or level publication.
-* **Level Editor (Optional Feature):** A fully functional editor allowing users to create, validate, and publish their own maps.
+* **Level Editor :** A fully functional editor allowing users to create, validate, and publish their own maps.
 * **Auto-Validation:** Custom logic ensures no user map is broken or unsolvable before publishing.

 ---